pimsmath/m2pi.ca/content/project/2024/ncis-1/index.md

 search engine prompts that yield high-quality results.
 Quality indicators include relevance, diversity, soundness, and minimizing bias.

+_Note that this problem is independent of the other problem statements submitted by NCIS._

 #### Context on web -scraping
 With our current algorithm, users can specify how many of the top n search results should be scraped when a prompt is entered into the search engine.
 Any